golang/proposal/design/56345-structured-logging.md

 func (r *Record) AddAttrs(attrs ...Attr)
     AddAttrs appends the given Attrs to the Record's list of Attrs.
 It resolves the Attrs before doing so.

+func (r *Record) Add(args ...any)
+    Add converts the args to Attrs as described in Logger.Log, then appends the Attrs to the Record's list of Attrs.
+It resolves the Attrs before doing so.
 ```

 Copies of a `Record` share state.
 A `Record` should not be modified after